RAFT has developed ‘Smart Matrix®’ an innovative treatment that speeds up wound healing and reduces scarring.

 Current treatment options

-The most effective treatment for chronic wounds such as diabetic leg ulcers is called negative pressure wound therapy (NPWT), which helps to remove bacterial infection and reduce inflammation.
+The most effective treatment for chronic wounds such as leg ulcers is called negative pressure wound therapy (NPWT), which helps to remove bacterial infection and reduce inflammation.
 While this provides the right conditions to allow healing to occur it doesn’t regenerate the wound or encourage new skin tissue to grow, meaning it is not effective on all types of wound.

 In some cases, patients require a skin graft to encourage healing.
 Here a piece of skin is transplanted from another area of their body or from a donor onto the wound.
 However, this can cause extreme pain at the donor site if the patient’s own tissue is used as well as complications including infection and failure if the transplanted skin dies.